amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 useEffect( ... ;}, [flag]);
 ```

-Then, save it and now will refresh the page.
+Then, save it, and now will refresh the page.

-So, you now will see that eventhough your time is getting changed in every one second, your `useEffect()` `useEffect( ... ;}, [time]);` is not running because your `useEffect()` is now dependent on another state variable which is a `time`.
+So, you now will see that even though your time is getting changed in every one second, your `useEffect()` `useEffect( ... ;}, [time]);` is not running because your `useEffect()` is now dependent on another state variable which is a `time`.

 So, that means whenever a `time` is changed in that case, the `useEffect()` will run.

-So, if the flag is changing from `true` to `false`, then you will see that the useEffect will run if I change this flag to `true` again, then you will see that the useEffect will run.
+So, if the flag is changing from `true` to `false`, then you will see that the `useEffect` will run if I change this flag to `true` again, then you will see that the `useEffect` will run.

-So this way this is a lifecycle of a component, that whenever a component is mounted or whenever a component is updated. you want to run some side effects.
+So this way this is a lifecycle of a component, whenever a component is mounted or whenever a component is updated. you want to run some side effects.

-Now, there is a scenario that whenever a component is destroyed you want to run effect of unmount that whenever the component is unmounted you want to do something.
+Now, there is a scenario that whenever a component is destroyed you want to run effect of unmounting that whenever the component is unmounted you want to do something.

 So, in that case, what we can do is that let's have a constant and gonna have an interval and  I will remove/cut the `setInterval()`

 So now I have the interval here and this interval depends on the time.

-So, I'm gonna copy this {time} and gonna have the {time} here at useEffect dependency array:
+So, I'm gonna copy this {time} and gonna have the {time} here at `useEffect` dependency array:

 ```js
 useEffect( ... ;}, [time]);
 ```

-So, you can see that every time this showDate() function is running my component is getting updated.
+So, you can see that every time this `showDate()` function is running my component is getting updated.

-So, that's why we see a lot component updated on console logs.
+So, that's why we see a lot components updated on console logs.

-Now, let's assume that you have a subscription of this interval.
+Now, let's assume that you have a subscription to this interval.

 Now, you want to clear this subscription whenever your component is unmounted or whenever your component is not visible on your screen.

-So what we can do here, inside this `useEffect()` function is that we can have a clean of function.
+So what we can do here, inside this `useEffect()` function is that we can have a clean function.
 Which will have a return and this will be an arrow function.
-Alright and here, inside this arrow function you can do your cleanup.
+Alright and here, inside this arrow function, you can do your cleanup.

 So, let me have a `console.log("cleanup of Interval")` and below gonna have the `clearInterval` method.
-And lets gonna clear this interval.
+And let gonna clear this interval.
 I'm going to add the constant interval into the `clearInterval(interval)`.
 Like below:

 ```js
 () => {